 It's hard to tell what the exact numbers are, most of this data comes from computer modelling.
 But what we do know is it's happening and it's happening really fast.
 By choosing to tread more lightly on the planet you are directly helping to preserve wildlife.
 You see the paper you use daily at work is responsible for massive deforestation, the same goes for your toilet paper.

 By choosing recycled paper products you are aiding in slowing the rate of extinction for animals living in the forest.
 Not only are woodland creatures at risk, so is marine life.
-Our oceans and lakes are filled with all kinds of pollutants, one of the biggest threats being plastic.
+Our oceans anFd lakes are filled with all kinds of pollutants, one of the biggest threats being plastic.

 Benefit 3: Reduce Consumption

-Reducing consumption means creating less waste which means fewer things you have to toss in the garbage which means less of it has to go to landfill.
+Reducing consumption means creating less waste (especially in the kitchen) which means fewer things you have to toss in the garbage which means less of it has to go to landfill.
 The food we eat, the energy we burn, the things we buy are all tied to greenhouse gas emissions.
-Reducing consumption helps to mitigate climate change by “limiting greenhouse gas emissions associated with the production of goods and services.”
+Reducing consumption helps to mitigate climate change by "limiting greenhouse gas emissions associated with the production of goods and services."
 This action also helps to save you money.

 Benefit 4: It Saves You Money